cfpb-sandbox/design-system/docs/components/heroes.md

 section: components
 secondary_section: Layout options
 status: Released
+description: >-
-description: 'Heroes are used to introduce landing and sublanding pages. '
+  Heroes are used to introduce landing and sublanding pages.
+They help orient a user to a new section or topic.
+To introduce a specific piece of content, like a blog, press release, or other lengthy or detailed content, use the [text introduction]().
 variation_groups:
   - variations:
       - variation_code_snippet: |-